harsh-2005-cyber/money-specs/README.md

 # Smart Expense Manager

 A Streamlit-based web application to help users track, categorize, and analyze personal expenses efficiently.
-Built for the HackaTHONG hackathon, this project demonstrates practical use of data science, machine learning, and web development for real-world financial management.
+Built for the Moneyspecs hackathon, this project demonstrates practical use of data science, machine learning, and web development for real-world financial management.

 ## Features
 - **Intelligent Expense Tracking:** Add expenses with auto-categorization (keyword + ML-based) or manual selection.